acend/training-setup/README.md

 ### Cluster provisioning using Terraform triggered in GitHub Actions workflows

 - Terraform state stored in S3 bucket (on acend cluster)
+  - The Github Action in this Repository uses the correct secrets and environment variables for this.
+The Terraform backend is conifgured to use those to store the state.
 - Each cluster flavor has its own Terraform module which is in a seperated repository.
 - Terraform provider should be configured in root module (if possible) and passed to the module.
 Otherwise a simple removing of the module definition does not work as Terraform cannot remove the components within the module if provider definition is gone.